The EU General Data Protection Regulation (GDPR) coming into force on May 25, 2018.

 However, each organization has a free right about how to deliver on these requirements.
 But where should we start?

 Fortunately, there is a solution that can help your business - called Chronos Workflow Platform (CWP).
-This solution plays an important role in helping companies comply with the EU Data Protection rules and by automating your business processes and reports within.
+This solution plays an important role in helping companies to comply with this EU legistlation while you manage business processes even on paper including several personal data and moreover automate and streamline any of it.

 Chronos Workflow is GDPR Ready